 Australian Innovation Patent was granted December 2017

-Sharkview is a registered trade mark in Australia
+FADER and Sharkview are registered trade marks in Australia

 Patent applications for a range of related technologies, including MOE visual evaluation methods, Pattern determining algorithms, Spear fishing applications, Aquaculture and Military usage are in development